chaika-design/simple-tags/readme.md

 ###1.
 A example tag cloud (with dynamic color and size)###
 ![A example tag cloud (with dynamic color and size)](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-1.png)

 **2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you :** tag 20, 30 or 50 articles with autocompletion in one step !
 ###2.
 Autotagging your content !###
 ![Autotagging your content !](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-2.png)

 ###3.
 Add tags easily with click tags !###
 ![Add tags easily with click tags !](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-3.png)

 **3. To help you to add easily tags, Simple Tags has an autocompletion script.
 When you begin to tape a letter or more, a list a tags appears :** you have only to choose !
 You can choose the down direction to see all the tags.
 ###4.
 You also can suggest tags from lot's of service (Yahoo!
 Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB)###
 ![You also can suggest tags from lot's of service (Yahoo!
 Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB)](http://s.wordpress.org/extend/plugins/simple-tags/screenshot-4.png)

 ## Changelog ##

+* Version 2.4
+    * Test OK vs WP 4.0.x
+    * Fix Yahoo terms suggestion (use new API)
+    * Fix conflict with ShareThis plugin
+    * Add option for autolink title attribute
+    * Add current state for "click tags" feature (opacity changed if tags is already selected)
+    * Fix order by tag cloud
+    * Implement dataTXT provider for suggest terms feature (from Github contribution SpazioDati/master)
+    * Implement Tag4Site provider for suggest terms feature (from Sergey Zobin)
+    * Fix shortcode usage with &
+    * Add support of category name into tag cloud function
 * Version 2.3.2
 	* Move all get_option request into plugin class, use static
 	* Add option for limit autolinks to singular view (default setting, you need change this setting in DB for enable autolinks into all views)